apache/spark/UPDATING.md

 keep the microseconds by sending `replace_microseconds=false` in the request body.
 The default behavior can be overridden by sending `replace_microseconds=true` along with an explicit execution_date

+### Infinite pool size and pool size query optimisation

+Pool size can now be set to -1 to indicate infinite size (it also includes optimisation of pool query which lead to poor task n^2 performance of task pool queries in MySQL).

 ### Viewer won't have edit permissions on DAG view.

+### Google Cloud Storage Hook

+The `GoogleCloudStorageDownloadOperator` can either write to a supplied `filename` or return the content of a file via xcom through `store_to_xcom_key` - both options are mutually exclusive.

 ## Airflow 1.10.6